Seret (river)

-The Seret (Ukrainian: Серéт) is the left tributary of the Dniester that flows through the Ternopil Oblast of Ukraine.
+The Seret (Серет) is the left tributary of the Dniester that flows through the Ternopil Oblast of Ukraine.
 It is 248 km long and its basin area is 3900 km2.
 The towns of Ternopil, Terebovlia and Chortkiv sit along the river's banks.
 Some of the bloodiest fighting of World War I took place on the banks of the Seret.

 Location

 It consists of the merger of several small rivers near the village of Ratyshchi district.
 Seretha hills are located between the hills of Voroniaky, the middle current - within the Ternopil plateau, the lower reaches - in the Dniester canyon area.
 The main direction of the current is from north to south (partly to the southeast).

 Usage

 The river is used for technical water supply, agricultural needs, fish breeding, and recreation.
 There are also a few archaeological sites, monuments, and hydroelectric power stations along the river.